Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 Receiving messages from sessions is similar to receiving messages from a non session enabled queue or subscription.
 The difference is in the builder and the class you use.

-In non session case, you would use the `ServiceBusProcessorClient` by using the sub builder `processor()`.
-In case of sessions, you would use the `ServiceBusSessionProcessorClient` by using the sub builder `sessionProcessor()`.
-You can pass the maximum number of sessions you want the processor to process concurrently as well.
+In non-session case, you would use the sub builder `processor()`.
+In case of sessions, you would use the sub builder `sessionProcessor()`.
+Both sub builders will create an instance of `ServiceBusProcessorClient` configured to work on a session or a non-session Service Bus entity.
+In the case of the session processor, you can pass the maximum number of sessions you want the processor to process concurrently as well.

 ### Create a dead-letter queue Receiver